 UTM Common Mistakes

 UTM parameter mistakes silently corrupt your attribution data.
-You get no error message—just wrong numbers in your reports.
-Here are the most common mistakes and fixes.
+You get no error message, just wrong numbers in your Campaign Report.
+Here are the seven most common mistakes and how to fix each one.

 1. Inconsistent Naming Conventions